mackristof/map-portlet/README.markdown

 1 with liferay SDK

-	put this project in the portlets diretory of liferay SDK
+	put this project in the portlets diretory of liferay SDK. launch the ant command of liferay SDK.

 2 with maven